 Postgraduate Researcher Conference Support Fund

-Postgraduate Research Students are eligible to apply for funding to attend international and UK conferences if they are presenting a paper, poster or other form of presentation (with the exception of poster presentations).
+Postgraduate Research Students are eligible to apply for funding to attend international and UK conferences if they are presenting a paper, performance or other form of presentation (with the exception of poster presentations).

 Successful applicants will receive a contribution to travel and accommodation costs up to a maximum of £250 for UK conferences and up to a maximum of £500 for overseas conferences.

-- Are in their 2nd or 3rd year (the fund is not available to those in their first year, outside the standard period of training registration or writing up)
+- Are in their 2nd or 3rd year, or part time equivalent.
+The fund is not available to those in their first year, or the completion phase

 - Have given a presentation at SPARC